boydaihungst/OCR_LLM/readme.md

 python -m vspreview filter.py
 ```

-For non-Muse sources, it is necessary to adjust the crop parameters to an
-subtitles area, also may need to adjust SceneDetect threshold.

 If two sources is hard to sync, then use VSF instead to generate clear images
 then put it into `images` folder.
 After that use this tool with `--no-filter` args.
+With this you no need to install vapoursynth.

 ## TODO

-Rewrite this spaghetti.
+- Support VideoSubFinder.
+- Better batch support and docs for batch mode.

 ## Acknowledgement